replicatedhq/kots.io/content/kots-cli/upstream.md

 weight: 90180
 ---

 The `kots upstream upgrade` fetches the latest version of the upstream application.
-It is functionality equivalent to clicking the Check For Updates in the Admin Console.
+It is functionality equivalent to clicking the "Check For Updates" in the Admin Console.

 ### Usage
 ```bash